Yorkies are tiny, but they have a big attitude.

-However, keep in mind that while their barking can be a great feature, it can also be irritating.
+Of course, while their barking can be a great feature, it can also be irritating.
 If you plan to get a Yorkie, you must be prepared for this.
 These dogs enjoy barking and you will want to learn how to stop a yorkie from barking.

 Yorkshire terriers, for the most part, do not get along with other species.
-They can get along with other dogs if they have grown up with them.
+But they can get along with other dogs if they have grown up with them.
 If you are living with other pets, make sure the dogs are well socialized.

-Yorkies are often not generally compatible with cats, regardless of how well socialized they are with dogs.
-And they never agree with rodents of any sort.
+Yorkies are not generally compatible with cats, regardless of how well socialized they are with dogs.
+And they never get along with rodents of any kind.
 Remember that the instinct of Yorkies is to hunt rodents.
 It is an instinct that is difficult to condition out of them.

 Shedding And Grooming

-Yorkshire Terriers do not shed.
-However, they need to be groomed regularly.
-To avoid mats, they have fine, silky hair that must be washed and combed.
-To keep hair away from his eyes, wrap the top with a rubber band or ribbon.
+To keep hair away from the eyes, wrap the top with a rubber band or ribbon.
 If the dog’s long hair is too much work, you have to trim and groom it regularly.

-What To Do if A Yorkie Kills A Rat
+What To Do If Your Yorkie Kills A Rat

-The first thing we want to know is if the Yorkie has caught a disease it can pass on to you or your family.
+The first thing you’ll want to know is if the Yorkie has caught a disease it can pass on to you or your family.
 Rats can carry a variety of diseases, but not all of them are harmful to dogs.